Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### Message format

-All EAP-FIDO messages in the inner authentication consist of a CBOR sequence with two elements:
+All EAP-FIDO messages in the inner authentication consist of a CBOR sequence with one or two elements:

 type:
 : integer to indicate the message type. {{msgtypes}} contains a list of the different message types.

 attributes:
 : a CBOR encoded map with attributes.
 A list of the different attributes, their assigned mapkey and the type are listed in {{mapkeys}}.
+  This element is omitted in the Success indicator message.

 | Type | Description | Sent by |
 |------|-------------|-----------|